fazlearefin/ubuntu-dev-machine-setup/README.md

-# ubuntu-dev-machine-setup | Ubuntu 22.04
+# ubuntu-dev-machine-setup | Ubuntu 24.04

 ## Description

 This repo contains Ansible playbooks to configure your system as a development machine upon a clean install.

-The playbooks should run in Debian based system but was only tested with:
+The playbooks should run in Debian based system with minor modifications but was only tested with:

-- **Ubuntu 22.04**
+- **Ubuntu 24.04**
-- **Pop!_OS 22.04**

 For other versions of Ubuntu, change to the other branches of this git repo.
-Other versions include Ubuntu 18.04 LTS and 20.04 LTS.
+Other versions include Ubuntu 18.04 LTS, 20.04 LTS, 22.04 LTS.

 ![bullet-train-zsh-theme](.images/screenshot-bullet-train.png)